ibm-cloud-docs/account/exporting-usage.md

 # Exporting your usage data for continual insights
 {: #exporting-your-usage}

-You can export your account's usage data to a {{site.data.keyword.cos_full_notm}} bucket for continual visibility, optimization, governance and more across cloud environments.
+You can export your account's usage data to a Cloud Object Storage (COS) bucket for continual visibility, optimization, governance and more across cloud environments.
 For example, if you are an account administrator and want to learn more about your account's usage and get cost optimization analysis, you can integrate your account with a third party provider to gain insights about your accounts usage.
 {: shortdesc}

 When you set up your account to export usage report to a {{site.data.keyword.cos_full_notm}} bucket you are enabling your account to continually export that data.
 To export data on a one time basis, see [Exporting your usage details to a CSV file](/docs/account?topic=account-viewingusage&interface=ui#export-csv).